Yazan-Musahher/Student-app/README.md

 # Student-app
-based on React native expo
+Simpel project that based on react native expo, where you can view all student and courses from firebase database and edit details also delet as well.